New business Person Start with

 • Recent passport-sized photographs

-• ID & Address Proofs (any one): Latest Residential Utility bill (electricity, gas, telecom, not older than 2 months), or Bank statement (not older than 2 months), or Driver’s License/Voter ID card.
+• ID & Address Proofs (any one): Latest Residential Utility bill (electricity, gas, not older than 2 months), or Bank statement (not older than 2 months), or Driver’s License/Voter ID card.

 • Email ID & Mobile Number (linked with Aadhaar preferred)